osmond/flora/docs/auth.md

 ## Current Implementation

 The app reads a single user ID from the `NEXT_PUBLIC_SINGLE_USER_ID` environment variable (defaulting to `"flora-single-user"`).
 This value is exposed via `src/lib/auth.ts`, stored in `user_id` columns on tables like `plants` and `tasks`, and enforced by Supabase row-level security policies.

+## Route Protection

+For deployments, routes can be gated with simple HTTP Basic Auth.
+Set the `BASIC_AUTH_USER` and `BASIC_AUTH_PASSWORD` environment variables to require a username and password for all pages.
+Leaving these unset disables the auth layer, which is useful for local development.